Tacplan/tacplancore/site/_posts/2009-09-17-windows-events-to-syslog.md

 To manually install the utility:
 Uncompress "evtsys.DLL" and "evtsys.exe" to %systemroot%\system32.
+At a command prompt, enter:

+{% highlight bash %}"%systemroot\system32\evtsys.exe -i -h hostname"{% endhighlight %}

-At a command prompt, enter "%systemroot\system32\evtsys.exe -i -h hostname", where "hostname" is the IP address or DNS name of your syslog server.
+Where "hostname" is the IP address or DNS name of your syslog server.
 At the command prompt or through the services GUI, start the "Eventlog to Syslog" service.
 The service is now running and forwarding all Eventlog entries via UDP port 514 to the hostname you specified.
 Obviously, since this is UDP there will be no error messages if the remote syslog server is down.
 You can also specify custom facilities for Eventlog to Syslog, but I won’t go into them here.
 Visit the project homepage.